 The original hotel had twelve rooms, communal lavatories and a luxurious main floor consisting of kitchen, dining lobby and office.
 At first the Eldorado catered mainly to the local ranch hands and cowboys from the nearby Eldorado Ranch.
 Over the years, the Countess improved the property, adding many outbuildings featuring screened verandas that overlooked a meandering brook.
 The large and elegant grounds became home to lavish garden parties that helped put Kelowna on the map internationally.
 Over time, the Eldorado became far less of a farmhouse and more of a hotel, attracting guests from all over Europe and North America.
 Even then, the Eldorado was recognized as a quality establishment offering fabulous food, beverage and accommodation.

-The Hotel Eldorado continues to be a family owned business with 2nd generation Nixon family members and their spouses joining Jim in operating the Hotel.
+The Hotel Eldorado continues to be a family owned business.